Who is allowed to use Zief Library?

 - Law students, faculty, and staff from other ABA-accredited institutions, provided that they have a current student, faculty, or staff ID card.
 However, the law library reserves the right to change our policy regarding access for non-USF law students at any time in order to help ensure that USF law students have access to sufficient study space in the law library.

-- USF School of Law alumni, with a USF School of Law alumni card.
+- USF School of Law alumni

 Who can help me with my research?